atworkshashwat-sys/pyhton_mini_projects/README.md

 # Python Mini Projects

-This repository contains beginner Python projects I built while learning Python fundamentals. these projects helped me to learn python practically and understand the concepts in a better way intead of watching videos
+This repository contains beginner Python projects I built while learning Python fundamentals. these projects helped me to learn python practically and understand the concepts in a better way instead of watching videos

 ## Technologies
 - Python